Mineralogy Certification Course

 Formula: Mg6[Si4O10](OH)8

-Lizardite, antigorite, and chrysotile are three important mineral representatives of the serpentine mineral group.
-They share identical chemical compositions but different crystal structures that can only be identified by XRD (X-ray diffraction).
-Other physical properties are similar.
-These minerals are typical with their white and pale green fibrous aggregates.
+Lizardite, antigorite, and chrysotile are three important mineral representatives of the serpentine group.
+They share identical chemical compositions but have different crystal structures that can only be identified by X-ray diffraction testing.
+These minerals usually have white and pale green colors and occur as fibrous aggregates.
 They look like fiber.
-Like fiber, serpentine minerals can be easily bent, differentiating them from other minerals.
+Like fiber, serpentine minerals can easily bend, a quality that distinguishes them from many other minerals.

 Mineral property | Serpentine minerals characteristics |